bucs110FALL22/portfolio-template/README.md

 # CS110 Fall `22 Portfolio Repository

+Welcome to CS 110.
+I look forward to working with you this semester.
 This is your porfolio for the semester.
 All your work, besides the final project, will go into here.

-You will make a commit and submit the commit hash to brightspace when you complete an assignment.
+When you complete an assignment, you will make a commit and submit the commit hash to Brightspace.

+## Student Info - MUST BE COMPLETED

+Preferred Name:
+Discord username:
+REPL url:

+## Course Information

-## Course Materials
+### Course Materials

 * [http://sm-web.cs.binghamton.edu/](http://sm-web.cs.binghamton.edu/)
   * ***OFF CAMPUS ONLY***: You must be connected to the BU VPN to access the course website [instructions]

-## Communication
+### Communication

 * [discord](#)